CTRL+F - A Practical Guide to Security Reviews

 People

-sergio.png Sergio Maffeis.
-Sergio is an associate professor in Computer Security at Imperial, where he leads the Security and Machine Learning Lab.
+sergio.png Course leader.
+Sergio Maffeis is an associate professor in Computer Security at Imperial, where he leads the Security and Machine Learning Lab.
 He received his PhD from Imperial and his MSc from University of Pisa, Italy.
 Maffeis' research interests include security, machine learning, formal methods, and programming languages.
 You can find out more from his home page.